Rakeela/dragora-notes/Chives-of-Wrath.md

 This experiment is a dead draw.
 I'm averse to the work, I don't have steady hands, and my #1 finding?
 I need more science classes at university to pull this off.
 Which I should get.
 God, I can't do university this winter, and I feel like my brain has been scrambled!
 I'll plan to start attending in person by spring.
 I need to practice my reading focus still to be able to perform adequately in classes.
 I've gone rather backwards.

 ---
+2021-12-03;
+I harvested the chives two days ago.
+I got a small box worth of chives that I promptly washed.
+They're delicious, but they were also dying on the hydroponic rig.
+I need to dismantle it.
+It's so hard to work up the will to do the dismantling.
+The job is filthy.
+I feel like I'm too finnicky for hydroponics rigs, and that's awful.

+---
 Back to [[Everloathing-Agritechnologies]]
 Back to [[authors-nonfiction]]